Are cannabis and hemp oil the same thing? Can you get high on hemp? What is hemp seed oil used for? What is hemp oil exactly?

 You can actually take hemp orally, simply swallow one to two teaspoons of it daily or pop it in soups, smoothies or salad dressings.10

-Ok, so, hemp oil are part of the same family; they both happen to come from the plant species, Cannabis Sativa.11
+Ok, so, hemp oil is part of the same family; they both happen to come from the plant species, Cannabis Sativa.11

 (This also means it’s not possible to get ‘high’ on it either).14